Epromee/my-simple-discord-bot/README.md

-# Discord bot & librebot bot
+# Discord bot & botlibre bot

 I practiced writing a simple Discord bot.
-You give it librebot credentials and Discord bot credentials, it passes messages from Discord bot to librebot bot and back.
+You give it botlibre credentials and Discord bot credentials, it passes messages from Discord bot to botlibre bot and back.

 ## installation